Energy transition: Examples of past energy transitions

 Contemporary energy transitions differ in terms of motivation and objectives, drivers and governance.
 As development progressed, different national systems became more and more integrated becoming the large, international systems seen today.
 Historical changes of energy systems have been extensively studied.
 While historical energy changes were generally protracted affairs, unfolding over many decades, this does not necessarily hold true for the present energy transition, which is unfolding under very different policy and technological conditions.

 For current energy systems, many lessons can be learned from history.
-The need for large amounts of firewood in early industrial processes in combination with prohibitive costs for overland transportation led to a scarcity of accessible (e.g. affordable) wood and it has been found that eighteenth century glass-works "operated like a forest clearing enterprise".
+The need for large amounts of firewood in early industrial processes in combination with prohibitive costs for overland transportation led to a scarcity of accessible (e.g. affordable) wood, and eighteenth century glass-works "operated like a forest clearing enterprise".
 When Britain had to resort to coal after largely having run out of wood, the resulting fuel crisis triggered a chain of events that two centuries later culminated in the Industrial Revolution.
 Similarly, increased use of peat and coal were vital elements paving the way for the Dutch Golden Age, roughly spanning the entire 17th century.
-Another example where resource depletion triggered technological innovation and a shift to new energy sources in 19th Century whaling and how whale oil eventually became replaced by kerosene and other petroleum-derived products.
-With the success of a rapid energy transition it is also conceivable that there will be government buyouts or bailouts of coal mining regions.
+Another example where resource depletion triggered technological innovation and a shift to new energy sources is 19th century whaling: whale oil eventually became replaced by kerosene and other petroleum-derived products.
+To speed up the energy transition it is also conceivable that there will be government buyouts or bailouts of coal mining regions.

-Factors driving the low carbon energy transition
+Drivers for current energy transition

+Climate change mitigation and co-benefits

-A rapid energy transition to very-low or zero-carbon sources is required to mitigate the existential effects of climate change.
-The rise in weather and climate extremes has already led to irreversible impacts as natural and human systems are pushed beyond their ability to adapt.
-Coal, oil and gas combustion account for 89% of CO_{2} emissions while they still provide 78% of primary energy consumption.
+A rapid energy transition to very-low or zero-carbon sources is required to mitigate the effects of climate change.
+Coal, oil and gas combustion account for 89% of CO_{2} emissions and still provide 78% of primary energy consumption.

-By 2050, burning coal must be reduced by 95%, oil by 60% and gas by 45% compared to 2019 in order to achieve a 50% chance to meet the Paris Agreement target of limiting global heating to 1.5 °C. This refers to pathways with no or limited overshoot.

-In spite of the knowledge about the risks of climate change since the 1980s and the vanishing carbon budget for a 1.5 °C path, the global deployment of renewable energy could not catch up with the increasing energy demand for many years.
-Coal, oil and gas were cheaper.
-Only in countries with special tariffs and subsidies, wind and solar power gained a considerable share, limited to the power sector.
+Despite the knowledge about the risks of climate change and the increasing number of climate policies adopted since the 1980s, however, energy transitions have not accelerated towards decarbonization beyond historical trends and remain far off track in achieving climate targets.

+The deployment of renewable energy can generate co-benefits of climate change mitigation: positive socio-economic effects on employment, industrial development, health and energy access.
+Depending on the country and the deployment scenario, replacing coal power plants can more than double the number of jobs per average MW capacity.
+The energy transition could create many green jobs, for example in Africa.
+The costs for retraining workers for the renewable energy industry was found to be trivial for both coal in the U.S. and oil sands in Canada.
+The latter of which would only demand 2–6% of federal, provincial, and territorial oil and gas subsidies for a single year to be reallocated to provide oil and gas workers with a new career of approximately equivalent pay.
+In non-electrified rural areas, the deployment of solar mini-grids can significantly improve electricity access.

+Employment opportunities by the green transition are associated with the use of renewable energy sources or building activity for infrastructure improvements and renovations.